Phillip Diehl

-Phillip Stewart Diehl (born July 16, 1994) is an American professional baseball pitcher in the Cleveland Guardians organization.
-He previously played in Major League Baseball (MLB) for the Colorado Rockies and Cincinnati Reds.
+Phillip Stewart Diehl (born July 16, 1994) is an American professional baseball pitcher for the Lancaster Stormers of the Atlantic League of Professional Baseball.
+He has previously played in Major League Baseball (MLB) for the Colorado Rockies and Cincinnati Reds.

 Amateur career

 Diehl attended Moeller High School in Cincinnati, Ohio.
 In 2013, he enrolled at the University of Evansville and played college baseball for the Evansville Purple Aces.
 Diehl transferred to Wabash Valley College in Mount Carmel, Illinois, in 2014.
 He then transferred to Louisiana Tech University and played college baseball for the Louisiana Tech Bulldogs in 2015 and 2016.
 He missed the majority of the 2015 season with an arm injury.

 Professional career

 New York Yankees

 The New York Yankees selected Diehl in the 27th round of the 2016 MLB draft.
-He signed with the Yankees for $50,000 rather than return to college, and was assigned to the Staten Island Yankees of the Class A-Short Season New York-Penn League.
-He began the 2018 season with the Tampa Tarpons of the Class A-Advanced Florida State League and was promoted to the Trenton Thunder of the Class AA Eastern League.
+He signed with the Yankees for $50,000 rather than return to college, and was assigned to the Staten Island Yankees of the Low–A New York-Penn League.
+He began the 2018 season with the Tampa Tarpons of the High–A Florida State League and was promoted to the Trenton Thunder of the Double–A Eastern League.